chainguard-dev/edu/content/chainguard/chainguard-images/registry/authenticating.md

 You can register a Chainguard account through our [sign up form](https://console.enforce.dev/auth/login?utm_source=docs).
 This will create your account and your organization's root [IAM group](/chainguard/chainguard-enforce/iam-groups/overview-of-enforce-iam-model/).
 If you already have an account, you can log in through the [login page](https://console.enforce.dev/auth/login?utm_source=docs).

-For more guidance on signing in, you can review our [sign in guidance](/chainguard/chainguard-enforce/authentication/log-in-chainguard-enforce/).
+For more details on signing in, you can review our [sign in guidance](/chainguard/chainguard-enforce/authentication/log-in-chainguard-enforce/).
 If your organization is interested in (or already using) custom identity providers like Okta, you can read [how to authenticate to Chainguard with custom identity providers](/chainguard/chainguard-enforce/authentication/custom-idps/).

 ## Authenticating with the `chainctl` Credential Helper